Be Careful For What You Wish

 I didn’t think that my trading was criminal.
 But others obviously did.
 In any event, the cost of going to trial, fines, penalties and the sanctions placed upon me undoubtedly were punitive to an extreme.
 How do I feel?
 Pretty good as I play squash 4 – 5 times a week and I play with the prosecutor in my case.
 Why?
 Because I was born with the gene of happiness and the prosecutor is a wonderful guy, good squash player.

 I did learn something from this ordeal: best be careful what we wish for as every wish will come true but not in the form we imagine.
-While I didn’t go to a traditional Zen monastery, monasteries are wherever we are as long as we open our eyes.
+While I didn’t go to a traditional Zen monastery, prison was a Zen monastery of sorts.
+It did provide an awakening moment.